drlukeparry/pyccx/README.rst

 * Element and Nodal Results can be obtained across each timesteps
 * Results can be processed and visualised using the `pyccx.results` module
 * Extraction of node and element results directly from the Calculix .frd and datafile
-* Export of results to VTK for visualisation directly in Paraview
+* Export of results to VTK file format for visualisation directly in Paraview

 Installation
 *************
-PyCCX is multi-platform as a source based package.
+PyCCX is multi-platform as a source based pythonpackage.
 This can be installed along with dependencies for GMSH automatically using the following commands:

 .. code:: bash